-The Free State province lies in the heart of South Africa near the landlocked Kingdom of Lesotho.
+The Free State province lies in the heart of SA near the landlocked Kingdom of Lesotho.

 Its located between the north Vaal River and the south Orange River, the region is one of flat, rolling grasslands and crop fields, rising up to beautiful northeastern sandstone mountains.

 Western Cape is the province bordering the Indian and Atlantic oceans.

 It’s known for the port city of Cape Town, wine farms, the iconic Table Mountain National Park and Robben Island he infamous prison that once housed Nelson Mandela and is now a living museum.